-- Lack of privacy: Because condominiums share common areas like the lobby, hallways and amenities, a condo might not be for you if you value your privacy, Ameralis says.
+- Lack of privacy: Because condos share common areas like the lobby, hallways, outdoor patios and amenities, a condo might not be for you if you value your privacy, Ameralis says.
+The shared space also comes with noise issues.
+For example, if your upstairs neighbor wakes up early for work, those footsteps might drag you out of bed, too.
 If you want more seclusion or you entertain frequently, for example, a townhouse might be a better option.

-- Rising HOA fees: In general, there are monthly HOA common fees and they go up over time to address building maintenance costs and any added amenities.
-It’s important to factor in the monthly cost of HOA fees into your home-buying budget, especially in more expensive housing markets.
-Keep in mind too that condo associations can enact special assessments on all homeowners in the development for unexpected expenses or even new amenities.
+- Rising HOA fees: HOA fees generally go up over time to address maintenance costs and any added amenities.
+It’s important to factor the cost of HOA fees into your homebuying budget, especially in more expensive housing markets.
+Keep in mind, too, that condo associations can enact special assessments on all homeowners for unexpected expenses or even new amenities.